Japan eVisa - Indian Passport, US Resident (H1B)

 "Day by Day schedule for your entire stay in Japan.
 Your day to day schedule and your flight itinerary don't match."

-The fix: make sure your day-by-day schedule starts on your actual arrival date (not departure date from the US), ends on your actual departure date from Japan, and every day is accounted for.
-"Day 1: Arrive Tokyo, check in to hotel, rest" is fine - it doesn't have to be a rigid hour-by-hour plan.
-It just has to match the dates on your flight booking exactly.
+Make sure your day-by-day schedule starts from your departure date, ends on your actual departure date from Japan, and every day is accounted for.
+Example: "Day 1: Depart from US, Day 2: Arrive Tokyo, check in to hotel ..." is fine - it doesn't have to be a rigid hour-by-hour plan.
+It just has to match the dates on your flight booking exactly and also with the hotel reservations, addresses and telephone numbers.

 How to apply - step by step